Skip to main content

 no-src: true

-After that, you can build the original project just to compile the same build dependencies, and lastly build your fork:
+After that, you can build the original project (only required to compile the dependencies), and lastly build your fork:

 kde-builder dolphin